By: Chris Jaeger, Advisor for ACO and Health System Strategy

 - In a subset survey from 1,743 eConsults, surgery yield (percent of ambulatory visits resulting in a scheduled surgical case) increased by 11% (p=0.07) compared to standard care in a one-year retrospective study

-- eConsults led to modified diagnosis in 15% of cases, and treatment plan change in 24% of cases in a one-year prospective data review of pediatric eConsults
+- eConsults led to the modified diagnosis in 15% of cases and treatment plan change in 24% of patients in a one-year prospective data review of pediatric eConsults

 - Star Measures C22 (Getting Needed Care) and C23 (Getting Appointments and Care Quickly)

 - Star Measure C27 (Care Coordination (CAHPS))